This is one story in our series on how you can save money with a PR firm. Read about fourteen ways you can save with a PR firm as well.

 Saving money is important, and you don’t have to sacrifice results to do it

-I recently wrote an expert column for bizjournals.com and its network of 43 print and online business journals across the U.S. about how American companies can save money on their PR firm bills.
-These tips are very popular among clients at Axia Public Relations and I wanted to share a few more to provide additional special value for our blog readers.
+I recently wrote an expert column for bizjournals.com and its network of 43 print and online business journals across the U.S. about how American companies can save money on their PR agency bills.
+These tips are very popular and I wanted to share a few more to provide additional special value for our blog readers.

 11. Find out what your peer companies are paying.